abdiu34567/queue-notifier/README.md

 In a distributed system, you may want to **dispatch notifications from one server** and **process them on a different server** (worker server).

-The `notifyqueue` allows you to **easily start the worker on a separate instance** to process jobs asynchronously.
+The `queue-notifier` allows you to **easily start the worker on a separate instance** to process jobs asynchronously.

 ### **🔧 Example: Starting the Worker Server**